open-siege/siege-studio/docs/siege-shell.md

 * Much more.

 ### Future Game Support
-In terms of supporting other games, it is possible, but further work on 3Space Studio.
+In terms of supporting other games, it is possible, but further work on Siege Studio.
 These are the possible future games which can be supported:
 * Metaltech: Earthsiege
 * Metaltech: Battledrome
 * Earthsiege 2